FAC9/repos_api_website/README.md

 To learn about using API's and to create a useful tool for people to find random films.

-## HOW?
+## How?

-- Using TDD
+- using TDD
-- Using at least 2 API's
+- using at least 2 API's
-- gitIgnore to hide the API key.
+- gitIgnore to hide the API key

+## Stretch Goals

+- more search filters
+- search netflix or Amazon for where to buy/watch film.
+This would include creating a button to link you to a new page.